 Teasers are short bits of promotional text intended to attract a potential audience member to read a story.
-Teasers leave out the important details so readers want to find out more.
-In online learning, we can use teasers in menus and on title screens.
-Here are some teasers pulled from current magazines:
+Teasers pique curiosity and leave out the important details so readers want to find out more.
+In learning design, we can use teasers in menus and on title screens.
+Here are some headlines and teasers pulled from current magazines:

 To write intriguing teasers, journalists recommend:

 - Hint at what’s inside, but don’t reveal it

 - Learn how the tabloids do it, then tone it down

 - Let your teasers attract attention and evoke curiosity

 Here is how I used teasers in a menu that showed four patients for a medical course.
 I took into account that the audience consists of scientific problem-solvers.

 - Why is one patient’s glucose not under control?

 - How would you initiate insulin therapy for this patient?